 - 1. Confirm that the louvre is tested to AS/NZS 4740:2000. - 2.
-Mechanical engineer defines the required Volume Flow Rate [m3/s] for mechanical plant or passive ventilation. - 3.
+Mechanical engineer defines the required Volume Flow Rate (m3/s) for mechanical plant or passive ventilation. - 3.
 Mechanical engineer defines the maximum allowable pressure drop (Pa) across a louvre before fan performance suffers. - 4.
-The architect and engineer balance the louvre façade area (m2) against the effective aerodynamic area of any louvre selections and the required rain resistance rating, to get a mutually workable outcome. - 5.
-Specify the louvre that works for your design aesthetically while also achieving the performance Classification required for both Aerodynamics and Rain Defence.
+The architect and engineer balance the louvre façade area (m2) against the effective aerodynamic area of any louvre selections and the required rain resistance rating, to get a mutually workable outcome. - Specify the louvre that works for your design aesthetically while also achieving the performance classification required for both aerodynamics and rain defence performance.

-For example: Jupiter Series 2 Stage Louvre - Class A3 (Example schedule available on draft specification)
+For example: Jupiter Series 2 Stage Louvre - Class A3

+(Example schedule available on draft specification)